Paul-Cheeseman/Stream3-Project/README.md

 - General
 	- Uses easythumbnails, so it is uses smaller size (in bytes) images for smaller devices, making it responsive plus more data efficient
-	- Admin panels made more user friendly by putting in code to adjust the layout for administrator
+	- The admin panels have been customised and made more user friendly for the administrator(s)
-	- Validation and defensive approach on admin panel, either predefined drop-down lists used to ensure consistency of input, plus the stock level is checked to ensure it is a value over 0
+	- Validation and defensive approach on admin panel, predefined drop-down lists used to ensure consistency of input and the stock level is checked to ensure it is a value over 0